Paying Your Medicare Part D – IRMAA. What is it and what do you need to know?

 Some people enrolled in a Medicare prescription drug plan may have to pay an additional premium each month called the Part D Income-Related Monthly Adjustment Amount (IRMAA).
 The Part D – IRMAA premium is based on the income you reported on your taxes for the last 2 years.
-If your income was greater than $85,000 annually as an individual (or married and filing separately) or greater than $170,000 as a married couple filing jointly, you will have to pay a Part D – IRMAA premium.
+If your annual income was greater than $87,000 as an individual (or married and filing separately), or more than $174,000 as a married couple filing jointly, you will have to pay a Part D – IRMAA premium.

 How Much Is the Part D – IRMAA Premium?

 If you meet the income threshold, you should receive a notice from Social Security or the U.S. Railroad Retirement Board with the additional amount you will owe each month.
 This additional premium is unavoidable, and it’s important to know if it applies to you so you can be prepared to pay it.

 Social Security, not Medicare, calculates the Part D – IRMAA premium you may need to pay, based on reported income.
 In 2020, the minimum Part D – IRMAA premium is $12.20 per month, while the maximum is $76.40.
 Beginning in 2020, the IRMAA premium will be adjusted every year based on your income bracket.

 - Social Security will automatically deduct this premium from your monthly benefit check if there is enough money to cover the amount.

 - If you receive a bill for a Part D – IRMAA premium payment, you must pay it directly to Medicare.